-- To build the foundation and inspires interest of freshmen into electrical and electronics and to focus on fundamental concepts and basic principles regarding electrical conduction. - To provide various properties of semiconductor materials and their importance in various device fabrications. - > To educate the student on various opto-electronic devices and their applications. - ➤ To unit provide information about the principles of processing, manufacturing and characterization of nano materials, nanostructures and their applications.
+- This unit aim to build the foundation and inspires interest of freshmen into electrical and electronics and to focus on fundamental concepts and basic principles regarding electrical conduction. - This unit provides various properties of semiconductor materials and their importance in various device fabrications. - ➤ This unit aim to educate the student on various opto-electronic devices and their applications. - ➤ This unit provide information about the principles of processing, manufacturing and characterization of nano materials, nanostructures and their applications.

-Course Outcomes: After the completion of this course , students will be able to
+Course Outcomes: After the completion of this course, students will be able to